Budabot/Tyrbot/README.md

 ## Requirements

-Tyrbot requires Python 3.6.
-We recommend either version 3.6.6 or 3.9.1 as we have tested these versions most extensively.
+Tyrbot supports Python 3.9.
+We recommend version 3.9.1 as we have tested this version most extensively.
+It will likely work with versions greater than 3.9 but some features may not be available or the bot may not start with versions of Python less than 3.9.

-We have also tested Python versions 3.7.9 and 3.8.7.
 We do not recommend Python 3.8 as it has known issues with Tyrbot, specifically regarding SSL.
-If you see SSL errors in your logs, or if the Discord module or websocket relay does not work, consider using a different Python version.
+If you see SSL errors in your logs, or if the Discord module or websocket relay does not work, consider upgrading to Python 3.9.

 ## Installation